AndreaPontrandolfo/eslint-plugin-remeda/README.md

 ### Possible Errors
 The following rules point out areas where you might have made mistakes.

-* [callback-binding](docs/rules/callback-binding.md): Use or avoid `thisArg` for Lodash method callbacks, depending on major version.
 * [collection-method-value](docs/rules/collection-method-value.md): Use value returned from collection methods properly.
 * [collection-return](docs/rules/collection-return.md): Always return a value in iteratees of Lodash collection methods that aren't `forEach`.
 * [no-double-unwrap](docs/rules/no-double-unwrap.md): Do not use `.value()` on chains that have already ended (e.g. with `max()` or `reduce()`) (fixable)
-* [no-extra-args](docs/rules/no-extra-args.md): Do not use superfluous arguments on Lodash methods with a specified arity.
 * [no-unbound-this](docs/rules/no-unbound-this.md): Do not use `this` inside callbacks without binding them.
 * [unwrap](docs/rules/unwrap.md): Prevent chaining without evaluation via `value()` or non-chainable methods like `max()`.,